laanp/Icarus_Mods/README.md

     - (1) Tackle Box
     - (23) Lures (1 of each kind)

-  - "Pete's Mining Kit" (Custom Extractors Icon) - Contains the following:
+   - "Pete's Mining Kit" - Found in new Workshop menu called "Pete's Kits" - When consumed on planet, unbundles the following:
-     - (6) "Pete's Nuclear Extractor" - Custom self-powered exotic (purple) extractors
+     - (6) "Pete's Nuclear Extractor" - Custom self-powered, fast extraction, exotic (purple) extractors
-     - (10) "Pete's Ore Extractor" - Custom self-powered ore extractors
+     - (10) "Pete's Ore Extractor" - Custom self-powered, fast extraction, deep-mining ore extractors.
-     - (3) "Pete's Ice Borer" - Custom self-powered Super-Cooled Ice Borer
+     - (3) "Pete's Ice Borer" - Custom self-powered, fast extraction, super-cooled ice borer.
-     - (3) "Pete's Water Borer" - Custom self-powered Water Borer (with double the extraction speed)
+     - (3) "Pete's Water Borer" - Custom self-powered, fast extraction water borer.
-     - (3) "Pete's Portable Water Tanks" - Water Tank with 500L water capacity
+     - (3) "Pete's Portable Water Tanks" - Lightweight, purified water tank with 500L capacity.
+     - (3) "Pete's Oil Barrel" - Lightweight oil tank with 500L capacity.
      - (1) "Pete's Exotic Harvester" - Custom self-powered exotic (red) harvester
-     - (10) Portable Beacons - To mark your mining equipment on the map
+     - (20) Portable Beacons - To mark your mining equipment on the map
-    - All custom extractors/harvestor are modified for quick extraction
-    - They can be carried & stacked in regular inventory (not in the G-slot)
+     - They all can be carried & stacked in regular inventory (not in the G-slot).
+     - Equipment cannot be returned to the station.

   - "Pete's Mini Foundry" - Compact version of the Foundry (1/4 the size!)